The Mpemba effect likes to hit a wall

 which establishes

-irrespective of whether $k^*=n-1$ or a smaller integer.\\
+irrespective of whether $k^*=m-1$ or a smaller integer.\\

-\textbf{\textit{Piecewise quadratic potential}:} Dropping the analyticity hypothesis ({\it i.e.} than $V$ can be written as a series valid everywhere on the real axis) , we construct a piecewise-quadratic potential (continuously differentiable) that attains the weakest possible divergence at infinity (for a discrete spectrum).
-Our analysis stands and the transition temperature $T_{\mathcal M}(L_-)$ behaves as $L_-^2$ at large $L_-$, as shown in Fig.~\ref{fig:betai2}.\\

-\textbf{\textit{A mathematical curiosity}:} If the hypothesis to resort to an analytic potential is even more relaxed, then, mostly as a mathematical game, one can artificially construct a potential that not only displays a Mpemba effect without the need for a hard wall (it only takes a steeper divergence), but also exhibits two (or more) transition temperatures.
+\textbf{\textit{A mathematical curiosity}:} If the analyticity assumption is further relaxed, then, mostly as a mathematical game, one can artificially construct a potential that not only displays a Mpemba effect without the need for a hard wall (it only takes a steeper divergence), but also exhibits two (or more) Mpemba temperatures.
 Here, we adopt the choice

 The left asymptotics $x^4$ is steeper than the right asymptotics $x^2$, which leads to the existence of a Mpemba effect.
-In addition, if a hard(er) wall is now inserted to the right, a secondary population inversion will occur, and a second transition temperature exists.
+In addition, if a hard(er) wall is now inserted to the right, a secondary population inversion will occur, and a second Mpemba temperature exists.
 The numerical illustration of this phenomenon is provided in Fig.~\ref{fig:nonanalytic}.\\

+Similar phenomena have been observed in Ref.~\cite{Degunther2022}.
+Here, we explain the underlying physics.
+Based on this mechanism, one can construct a potential with an arbitrary number of Mpemba temperatures even in single-well potentials (see the longer version~\cite{pre-us} for details).